 If you have a plan to visit Yala National Park, then you’ll love your stay at Neem Villas in Tissamaharama.
 This hotel is perfect for mid-range to luxury travelers.
 They can arrange a jeep safari tour for you and will provide you the complimentary packed breakfast before an early morning trip to Yala National Park.
 I stayed one night and loved the quiet atmosphere of this hotel, very close to nature.
 Neem Villas also offers free Wi-Fi and other standard facilities.

 I wanted to go for Whale watching by boat and so chose to stay at Latheena Resort for one night which is very near to Mirissa Fisheries Harbour.
 This hotel located nearby Mirissa.
 Just walking distance from Mirissa Beach.
 You’ll love the beach view and also can enjoy surfing at this beach.
 Suitable accommodation for budget travelers where breakfast and Wi-Fi are also complimentary.
 Don’t miss to have the tasty Sri Lankan food from the hotel Fujisan restaurant.

 Some Other Recommended Hotels

 I loved my one-night standard stay at Ceylon City Hotel to explore all nearby attractions in Colombo.
 This hotel offers a complimentary buffet breakfast, Wi-Fi, and other standard facilities.
 A perfect one for mid-range to luxury travelers.

 Some Other Recommended Hotels

 I enjoyed a complimentary stay for 15 hours transit from SriLankan Airlines at Ramada Katunayake Hotel in Negombo.
 Next day I had a connective flight to Dhaka.
-Hence, as a transit passenger, I got complimentary buffet dinner, one-night stay and shuttle service from this hotel.
+Hence, as a transit passenger, I got a complimentary buffet dinner, one-night stay and shuttle service from this hotel.
 Overall, a perfect luxury hotel to enjoy your time in Negombo.

 Ramada Katunayake Hotel